christasmithgit/RPTestingSample/Testing.md

 Considerations
 - .NET 6 changes to set-up/testing

 # Suggestions for types of tests to perform

 ## Unit test
 Short, isolated tests and are executed against emulators and are focused on behavioural validation (not integration).
 Unit tests are always mocked or use and emulator.

+- These will probably use mocks for simplicity

 ### What to test?
 - Test the positive case